Expansible Ascending Aortic GraftTechnology #ua15-105

 This technology offers an expansible ascending aortic graft that allows for gradual expansion in systole and recoil in diastole, reducing blow flow turbulence and low-flow areas.

-Patients who suffer from senile aortic value stenosis often require aortic valve replacement.
+Patients who suffer from senile aortic valve stenosis often require aortic valve replacement.
 In many patients, concomitant aneurysmal disease requires the removal and replacement of the ascending aorta.
 Currently, the ascending aorta is often replaced with vascular grafts made of Dacron or poly-tetra-fluro-ethylene (PTFE).
 Despite their flexibility, these grafts have minimal compliance, leading to blood flow turbulence and low flow areas.
 Because the ascending aorta is responsible for roughly 50% of the impedance of the entire aorta, loss of the aortic wall expansion increases the cardiac workload.
 Therefore, an opportunity exists to develop a modified prosthetic that can improve cardiac function and reduce cardiac workload.